Last Updated on February 20, 2026 by Maged kamel

 An Easy Introduction to Plastic Theory for Beams.

 The post includes three terms: modulus Sx and how to estimate it.
 When we have a rectangular section (b*h) under a moment, the stress at the upper fiber has reached yield.
-The section modulus Sx equals My/Fy, where I am the yielding moment, and Fy is the yield stress.
-It can be found to be equal to b*d2/6 for a rectangular section.
+The section modulus Sx equals My/Fy, where I is the yielding moment, and Fy is the yield stress.
+It is equal to b*d^2/6 for a rectangular section.

-The plastic section modulus is termed Zx and equals Mp/Fy, where Mp is the plastic moment, and Fy is the yield stress.
+The plastic section modulus, Zx, is defined as Mp/Fy, where Mp is the plastic moment, and Fy is the yield stress.
 For a rectangle, Zx equals b*d2/4.
 The third item is the shape factor, which is Zx/Sx.
 More details on estimating Sx and zx values for any shape are given.

 Solved problem 4-3 for the elastic and plastic section moduli.